schardong/ifmorph/README.md

 ## Getting started

-**TL-DR**: If you just want to run the code, follow the steps below (assuming a UNIX system with Make installed).
+**TL-DR**: If you just want to run the code, follow the steps below (assuming a UNIX-like system with Make installed).
 For more details, jump to `Setup and sample run` section.

 ```{sh}
 python -m venv .venv